TunnRL/TunnRL_TBM_maintenance/README.md

 If you haven't installed `Docker desktop` install it from here: https://www.docker.com/products/docker-desktop/

-Start a terminal, ie. Powershell for Windows, Linux terminal etc. cd to where you want to save experiment data, eg. `P:/2022/00/2022043/Calculations/exp_results`
+Start a terminal, ie. Powershell for Windows, Linux terminal etc.

-Run:
+Cd to where you want to save experiment data, e.g. `P:/2022/00/2022043/Calculations/exp_results`

+Running the command below you will: a) pull the docker image from docker hub, b) start a container from the image, c) mount the experiment directory to the container, d) start a bash terminal in the container.
+The container will have all dependencies and code to run the experiments.
+The experiment data will be saved in the mounted experiment directory.:

 ```bash
 docker run -it --rm --ipc=host --gpus all --name running_tbm_rl -v "$(PWD)":/exp_results tomfh/rock_classify:09.01-base bash